 Keeping Pools Funded

-In order to payout protocol nodes and incentivize them the pool needs funds.
+In order to payout protocol validators and incentivize them the pool needs funds.
 These funds are provided by funders; they are interested in archiving the data the specific pool handles.
 This could be the project or the foundation behind a data source that wants its data to be permanently archived onto Arweave.
 Besides people interested in making the data permanent, anyone can become a funder.
 The only downside is that there are currently no rewards for becoming a funder.
 The opposite is the case; being a funder will cost you $KYVE.

 Because of limited funding slots, only those who fund the highest amount can claim a funding slot.
 Currently, there are 50 funding slots available per pool.
 If there are still funding slots available, you only need to fund more than 0 $KYVE to claim a slot.
 You have to fund more than the current lowest funder if all slots are occupied, basically outbidding him.
 Once you outbid the current lowest funder, you claim his funding slot.
 The remaining funds of the outbid funder will be automatically transferred back to him.
 This mechanism ensures that only people with the highest interest in archiving the data can operate as a funder.